top of page

 Application of the Neural-biopsychosocial Model

-Psychological Component: Cognitive-behavioral therapy (CBT) was integrated into the treatment plan to address the psychological aspects of PTSD.
+3. Psychological Component: Cognitive-behavioral therapy (CBT) was integrated into the treatment plan to address the psychological aspects of PTSD.
 This helped the patient develop coping strategies and reframe traumatic memories.
-The improved focus from the biological interventions helped enhance the effectiveness of CBT, allowing him to engage more deeply with the therapy process.
+The improved focus from the biological interventions enhanced the effectiveness of CBT, allowing him to engage more deeply with the therapy.

-Social Component: The treatment approach included family therapy sessions and support group participation to address the social aspects of recovery.
-This helped improve the patient's relationships, for example, his ability to communicate more openly and calmly with his spouse.
-This resulted in him feeling more supported and connected.
+4. Social Component: The treatment approach included family therapy sessions and participation in a support group to address the social aspects of recovery.
+This helped improve the patient's relationships, for example, by enabling him to communicate more openly and calmly with his spouse.
+This led him to feel more supported and connected.

 Outcome

-By addressing all components of the neural-biopsychosocial model, the patient experienced significant improvement in PTSD symptoms.
-The EEG-guided neurofeedback helped regulate brain activity, while the comprehensive approach as a whole ensured that all aspects of the patient's health and well-being were addressed.
+By addressing all components of the NBPS model, the patient experienced significant improvement in PTSD symptoms.

 Conclusion

-The future of healthcare lies in embracing such integrative models that recognize the complexity of human health and behavior.
-As our understanding of neuroplasticity and brain health continues to evolve, the neural-biopsychosocial model will likely play an increasingly important role in developing innovative and effective treatments for various conditions.
-Addressing each component is necessary for overall health.
+The future of healthcare lies in integrative models that recognize the complexity of human health and behavior.
+As our understanding of neuroplasticity and brain health continues to evolve, the neural-biopsychosocial model will likely play an important role in developing innovative and effective treatments.

 bottom of page